What Is a Treasury Security? Treasury Bonds, Bills, and Notes

 Pros and Cons of Treasury Investments

-There are both benefits and downsides to Treasury Investments:
+There are both benefits and downsides to Treasury investments.

 Benefits of Treasury Investments

-• Low Relative Risk: Because they are backed by the full faith and credit of the United States government, Treasury securities tend to be less risky than other investment types.
+• Low relative risk: Because they are backed by the full faith and credit of the United States government, Treasury securities tend to be less risky than other investment types.

 Drawbacks of Treasury Investments

-• Interest Rate Risk: Interest rate fluctuations can have an impact on Treasury securities.
+• Interest rate risk: Interest rate fluctuations can have an impact on Treasury securities.
 The value of current Treasury securities may decline if interest rates rise.

-• Inflation Risk: Although Treasury securities are generally low risk, they might not yield enough returns in the long run to beat inflation, which might reduce one’s purchasing power.
+• Inflation risk: Although Treasury securities are generally low risk, they might not yield enough returns in the long run to beat inflation, which might reduce one’s purchasing power.

-• Market Risk: While unlikely, there’s a chance that shifts in investor sentiment or market disruptions could have an impact on the price of Treasury securities.
+• Market risk: While unlikely, there’s a chance that shifts in investor sentiment or market disruptions could have an impact on the price of Treasury securities.

-How Can You Invest in Treasuries?
+How Can You Invest in Treasurys?

 Investors can also purchase them via a financial institution, bank, or broker.
-Mutual funds and exchange-traded funds (ETFs) that contain Treasury securities in their portfolios are another way for people to indirectly invest in Treasury securities.
+Mutual funds and exchange-traded funds (ETFs) that contain Treasury securities in their portfolios offer another way for people to indirectly invest in Treasury securities.

 Through TreasuryDirect.gov